plone/ploneorg.core/README.rst

 The old documentation will be left in the legacy site, as it lives now in the amazing docs.plone.org.

-The PSC and products and addons information will be deprecated too in favor of a more lightweight and usable catalog, probably hosted on paragon.plone.org.
+The Plone Software Center, products and addons information will be deprecated.
+Look at paragon.plone.org for add-ons.

 Migration process
 =================